Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 * `0`: This tells AEV to preload all the pages of the document
 * `-1`: This tells AEV to not use preloading at all
-* Any other positive integer: This integer specifies the total number of pages to preload - half will be pages forward from the current page and the other half will be behind the current page.
+* Any other positive integer: This integer specifies the total number of pages to preload - half are pages forward from the current page and the other half are behind the current page.

    > **Note:**
    >
    > * The configured value should be a multiple of 2 because the number of pages to preload is divided in half.
    > * Specifying `1` and `2` accomplishes the same thing.
    >
-   > * Once the number of preloaded pages equals the configured value, no more pages will be preloaded until the page is changed.
+   > * Once the number of preloaded pages equals the configured value, no more pages are preloaded until the page is changed.

 Default value: `10`

 ### enhancedColorMode

 This flag controls the colors that are displayed and allowed to be chosen for annotations.

-If set to `true` there is no limit on the color of created annotations and the downloaded annotations will maintain their colors.
-If set to `false` the user may not choose different colors for annotations and instead, all of the user's annotations will be red (or yellow if it's a highlight) and all other annotations will be blue (the same is true for the downloaded annotated PDF).
+* If set to `true` there is no limit on the color of created annotations and the downloaded annotations maintain their colors.
+* If set to `false` the user may not choose different colors for annotations and instead, all of the user's annotations are either red, yellow for a highlight, and all other annotations are blue (the same is true for the downloaded annotated PDF).

 Default value: `true`

 ### dateFormat

 The format to use when displaying dates in annotation dialog boxes.
-The formatting uses the open source library `Moment.js`, so any formats found in the [Moment.js formatting docs](http://momentjs.com/docs/#/displaying/format/){:target="_blank"} may be used.
+The formatting uses the open source library `Moment.js`, so any formats found in the [Moment.js formatting Documentation](http://momentjs.com/docs/#/displaying/format/){:target="_blank"} may be used.

 Default value: `MM/DD/YYYY`

-### enabledActions & Modes
+### enabledActions and Modes

-Configuring what Buttons / Actions appear in Enterprise Viewer is a little more in-depth than the average config option.
+Configuring what Buttons and Actions appear in Enterprise Viewer is a little more in-depth than the average configuration option.

 See [Configure Enterprise Viewer actions and modes]({% link enterprise-viewer/latest/config/actions.md %}) for more details.

 ### quillEnabledButtons

-A comma separated list of buttons that are visible in the quill toolbar.
+A comma separated list of buttons that's visible in the quill toolbar.
 Currently, only Italic and Bold are supported.
 All currently supported quill buttons are bold, italic, and underline.

 Default value: `bold,italic`